Charmed Distribution of Kubernetes features

 - Production scale

-For assistance with your private cloud network underlay — the network that provides connectivity between your physical or virtual hosts — leverage Canonical’s work with hyperscale public clouds, with deep insight into the dynamics of cloud network performance and security best practices for large-scale multi-tenanted operations.
+For assistance with your private cloud network underlay — the network that provides connectivity between your physical or virtual hosts — leverage Canonical‘s work with hyperscale public clouds such as Google Cloud, Microsoft Azure, and Amazon Web Services, with deep insight into the dynamics of cloud network performance and security best practices for large-scale multi-tenanted operations.

 Kubernetes comes with a powerful volume plugin system that enables many different types of storage systems to: